If you plan on trading the popular

 www.barchart.com.
 I will show you how to use these during

 our sessions.
 For ALL the sector/industry symbols known to man

 visit stockcharts.com on this specific page, click

-for more sites about sector rotation.
+here.
 These are great sites to

 spend time on the weekend seeking trades in the right sectors for